 The industry in which we operate is characterized by vigorous protection and pursuit of intellectual property rights or positions, which on occasion, have resulted in significant and often protracted litigation.
 We have from time to time received, and may in the future receive, communications from third parties asserting infringements on patent or other intellectual property rights covering our products or processes.
 We may be a party to litigation in the future to enforce our intellectual property rights or because of an allegation that we infringe others' intellectual property.
-Any parties asserting that our products infringe upon their proprietary rights would force us to defend ourselves and possibly our customers or manufacturers against the alleged infringement, as many of our commercial agreements require us to defend and/or indemnify the other party against intellectual property infringement claims brought by a third party with respect to our products.
-We have received certain claims for indemnification from customers but have not been made party to any litigation involving intellectual property rights.
+Any parties asserting that our products infringe upon their proprietary rights would force us to defend ourselves and possibly our customers or manufacturers against the alleged infringement, as many of our commercial agreements require us to defend and/or indemnify the other party against intellectual property infringement claims brought by a third-party with respect to our products.
+From time to time we receive certain claims for indemnification from customers but have not been made party to any litigation involving intellectual property infringement claims as a result.
+These claims and any resulting lawsuit, if successful, could subject us to significant liability for damages and invalidation of our proprietary rights.
 This possibility of multiple damages serves to increase the incentive for plaintiffs to bring such litigation.
-In addition, these lawsuits, regardless of their success, would likely be time-consuming and expensive to resolve and would divert management time and attention away from our operations.
+In addition, these lawsuits, regardless of their success, would likely be timeconsuming and expensive to resolve and would divert management time and attention away from our operations.
 Although we carry general liability insurance, our insurance may not cover potential claims of this type or may not be adequate to indemnify us for all liability that may be imposed.
-In addition, any potential intellectual property right a license to sell or use the relevant technology, although this license may not be available on reasonable terms, or at all, or redesign those products that use the infringed intellectual property right a license to sell or use the relevant technology, although this license may not be available on reasonable terms, or at all, or redesign those products that use the infringed int
+In addition, any potential intellectual property litigation also could force us to stop selling, incorporating or using the products that use the infringed intellectual property or obtain from the owner of the infringed intellectual property right a license to sell or use the relevant technology, although this license may not be available on reasonable terms, or at all, or redesign those products that use the infringed intellectual property.
+If we are forced to take any of the foregoing actions, our business may be seriously harmed.